Architecture

 Taj Mahal: India’s Most Famous Monument

-Located on the southern bank of the river Yamuna in Agra, a little over a 100 miles outside New Delhi, is India’s most famous monument and one of the most recognizable architectural marvels of the world.
-It is definitely worth travelling to view this work of art.
-Almost four centuries later, the Taj Mahal stands proudly as a reminder of Mughal magnificence and the symbol of an emperor’s incomparable grief over losing his most beloved wife, Mumtaz Mahal.
+Located on the southern bank of the river Yamuna in Agra, a little over 100 miles outside New Delhi, is India’s most famous monument and one of the most recognizable architectural marvels of the world.
+It is definitely worth traveling to view this work of art.
+Almost four centuries after its completion, the Taj Mahal stands proudly as a reminder of Mughal magnificence and the symbol of an emperor’s incomparable grief over losing his most beloved wife, Mumtaz Mahal.
 The Taj Mahal is the pinnacle of Mughal construction and is truly one of the most beautiful mausoleums ever created.

 Edwin Lord Weeks, The Taj Mahal,